grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 1. Click on _Create Alert_ button.
 1. Edit condition and specify  _IS ABOVE 10_.
 Change _Evaluate every_ to _10s_ and clear the _For_ field to make the alert rule evaluate quickly.
 1. Save the dashboard.
-1. After some time the alert rule should evaluate and transition into _Alerting_ state.
+1. After some time the alert rule evaluates and transitions into _Alerting_ state.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Congratulations" >}}